alicemunsal/dohex/DoHex.md

 ![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_basic.png)

 Therefore software architecture don’t reflect the reality of what’s happening in the code.
 George Fairbanks calls this concept **Model-Code Gap**[^5].
-Robert Martin wrote about this problem
+Robert Martin has also touched on this problem with his "Screaming Architecture" conc

 Code doest reflect design